-Discount brokers have evolved over years and provide service which are at par or better in some cases from traditional brokers.
-Discount brokers are targeted towards self directed traders and investors.
-Online discount brokers also offer a lot of training material and videos to help customers learn, navigate the lucid yet thorough mechanics of digital platforms, and invest without any discrepancies or hiccups.
+Discount brokers have evolved over the years and provided services which are at par or better in some cases from traditional brokers.
+Online discount brokers also offer a lot of training material and videos to help customers learn, navigate thorough mechanics of digital platforms, and invest without any discrepancies.

 How did the concept of discount broking emerge?

-On 1st May, 1975, the SEC (Securities Market regulator) in the US permitted free market commission rates for stock trading transactions.
-Enter - Charles Schwab which aligned it’s business to the new regulations and went on to setup one of the World’s discount brokerage firms.
+So, on 1st May, 1975, the SEC (Securities Market regulator) in the US permitted free market commission rates for stock trading transactions.
+Soon, Charles Schwab aligned its business to the new regulations and went on to set up one of the world’s biggest discount brokerage firms.

 Discount brokers like Samco charge a flat fee on the number of transactions or executed orders unlike full service brokers who charge a fee on the value of each transaction.

-Let’s take an example to explain this better.
-Let’s say you wanted to place an order for 1000 units of NIFTY Futures and your friend wanted to place an order for 5000 units of NIFTY Futures.
-You both called your broker-dealer who placed the order which got executed.
-The amount of effort required for your broker-dealer to place the order does not change for a 1000 unit or 5000 unit order yet the brokerage charged would be Rs.
-2,400 (For you) and Rs.
-12,000 (For your friend).
-Despite the amount of effort involved being the same – your friend paid 5 times the brokerage that you paid and you paid 120 times the brokerage that would have been paid by a Samco Client.
+Let’s take an example to understand this better.
+Let’s say you wanted to place an order for 1,000 units of Nifty futures and your friend wanted to place an order for 5,000 units of Nifty futures.
+You both called your traditional broker who placed the order which got executed.
+The amount of effort required for your broker to place the order does not change for a 1,000 unit or 5,000 units order yet the brokerage charged would be Rs.
+2,400 for you and Rs.
+12,000 for your friend.
+Despite the amount of effort involved being the same – your friend paid 5 times the brokerage that you paid.
+And you would get a shock if I say, you paid 120 times the brokerage that would have been paid by a Samco Client.

-In Today’s technology driven world, the cost of executing transactions for a broker is extremely low and discount brokers like Samco have unbundled complex brokerage services to pass on the cost benefits to customers by lowering the brokerage costs per transaction.
+In today’s technology driven world, the cost borne by the broker for executing transactions is extremely low.
+And discount brokers like Samco have unbundled complex brokerage services to pass on the cost benefits to customers by lowering the brokerage costs per transaction.

 Benefits of Samco’s discount brokerage services!

-What are the service differences between discount brokers v/s full service broker?
+What are the service differences between discount brokers & full service brokers?

-Here’s a comparison table between discount brokers like Samco v/s traditional full-service brokers
+Here’s a comparison table between discount brokers like Samco & traditional full-service brokers

 |Comparison between discount brokers and full-service brokers|